 Johne's disease is a chronic wasting disease caused by the bacterium Mycobacterium avium subsp. paratuberculosis.
+It invariably leads to the death of the animal.

 In Australia, Johne's disease has been found in cattle, sheep, goats, deer and camelids.